 While elevation is the primary component of terrain data and analysis, other characteristics can be derived from an elevation model.
-Slope and slope face direction are easily visualized in Global Mapper using the built-in shader options.
+Slope and slope face directions are easily visualized in Global Mapper using the built-in shader options.

 To identify areas of steep terrain that may cause transportation and logistical issues, or flatter areas suitable for landing aircraft, the Raster Reclassification tool can be used in conjunction with the Slope Shader to identify areas with slopes between specific thresholds.
-Reclassifying a terrain layer based on slope value threshold for extreme high and low slopes while removing all data in between results in a raster image layer identifying these key regions.
+Reclassifying a terrain layer based on slope value threshold for extremely high and low slopes while removing all data in between results in a raster image layer identifying these key regions.
 This generated raster image describing slope grades can also be overlaid with generated viewshed layers to show the visibility of these areas.

-Using the Create Areas From Equal Values tool, the raster image describing slope can be extracted to vector features.
+Using the Create Areas From Equal Values tool, the raster image describing the slope can be extracted to vector features.
 Creating vector versions of this slope classification allows for the removal of small areas and the addition of informational attributes within the data.

 Combining Data and Exporting